We need to address an issue that is prevalent within the traditional marketing agency model. It exists in other industries, too.

 How I’m different

-However, the key difference is that since my fees are fixed, I don’t get paid any more or less for implementation work.
+The key difference is that since my fees are fixed, I don’t get paid any more or less for implementation work.

 As a result, I am not motivated to sell you something that will lead to me earning more money.
 Instead, I make my money by delivering ROI-positive results consistently over time.